 Climate change is fast becoming the story of this century, and if we don’t get our skates on, it’ll fast become the never-ending story of next.

-The e-nvironmentalist, a not-for-profit climate platform, was created not because I’ve ever considered myself an environmentalist, but instead to raise awareness about what’s at stake.
+The e-nvironmentalist, effectively my blog, was created not because I’ve ever considered myself an environmentalist, but instead to raise awareness about what’s at stake.
 For similar reasons, The Climate Trunk will attempt to make the most narratively impaired story of our future more compelling and accessible today.
-It’s been said the financial markets move too quickly, climate change too slowly.
-Climate is also wickedly complex, both the science driving it and the economics promising to solve it.
-So — Consult Climate’s first task is to help folks better grasp the drivers and implications of human-induced climate change.
-That’s the prerequisite to the next, much larger task: accelerating political and corporate action on climate change.